Gas-powered muscle cars drive into the sunset, turn electric

 To many gearheads, the thought of a muscle car without noise and smells is heresy.
 But Kuniskis says Dodge is working hard to make the electric experience match internal combustion.
 The Charger, he said, will generate its own air flow to make an exhaust noise that rivals gas performance cars.
 And the transmission will shift gears.

+When the electric Charger was driven through a garage door and entered a building Wednesday night at a racetrack in Pontiac, Michigan, it roared just like a gas muscle car.

-Electric vehicles, he said, have the potential to perform better than gas muscle cars with fast acceleration.
+Electric vehicles, Kuniskis said, have the potential to perform better than gas muscle cars with fast acceleration.
 But he said they are kind of sterile.
 “It doesn’t have the emotion.
 It doesn’t have the drama.
 It doesn’t have the kind of dangerous feeling that ICE (an internal combustion engine) has when it’s loud and rumbling and shifting and moving the car around.”

 Kuniskis wouldn’t say how fast the electric Charger will go from zero to 60 mph, but said it would be faster than the company’s current petroleum performance cars.
 He also wouldn’t say the range-per-charge for the new Challenger, but added that range isn’t as important as making it a true muscle car.